rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

 .. py:function:: partitionFields(binned_data, field_threshold_percent = 50, field_rate_threshold = 0.5, area_threshold=0.01)

-   Partitions fields.

    Partitions spikes into fields by finding the watersheds around the peaks of a super-smoothed ratemap

-   :param binned_data (BinnedData) - an instance of ephysiopy.common.utils.BinnedData:
+   :param binned_data: an instance of ephysiopy.common.utils.BinnedData
+   :type binned_data: BinnedData
-   :param field_threshold_percent (int) - removes pixels in a field that fall below this percent: of the maximum firing rate in the field
+   :param field_threshold_percent: removes pixels in a field that fall below this percent of the maximum firing rate in the field
+   :type field_threshold_percent: int
-   :param field_rate_threshold (float) - anything below this firing rate in Hz threshold is set to 0:
+   :param field_rate_threshold: anything below this firing rate in Hz threshold is set to 0
+   :type field_rate_threshold: float
-   :param area_threshold (float) - defines the minimum field size as a proportion of the: environment size.
-Default of 0.01 says a field has to be at
+   :param area_threshold: defines the minimum field size as a proportion of the
-                                                                                          least 1% of the size of the environment i.e. binned_area_width * binned_area_height to be counted as a field
+                          environment size.
+Default of 0.01 says a field has to be at least 1% of the size of the environment i.e. binned_area_width * binned_area_height to be counted as a field
+   :type area_threshold: float

-   :returns: peaksXY (array_like): The xy coordinates of the peak rates in
+   :returns: peaksXY - The xy coordinates of the peak rates in
              each field
-             peaksRate (array_like): The peak rates in peaksXY labels (numpy.ndarray): An array of the labels corresponding to each field (starting  1)
-             rmap (numpy.ndarray): The ratemap of the tetrode / cluster
+             peaksRate - The peak rates in peaksXY labels - An array of the labels corresponding to each field (starting  1) rmap - The ratemap of the tetrode / cluster
-   :rtype: tuple[np.ndarray] - including
+   :rtype: tuple of np.ndarray